This World Cup will spring to life if India and Australia produce a fascinating battle today

-Five matches into the 15th edition of the World Cup, but it has not been a great start so far with half-full stadiums witnessing some one-sided battles in India.
+We have seen four matches in the 15th edition of the ICC World Cup, but it has not been a great start so far with sparsely crowded stadiums witnessing some one-sided battles in India.

 But today, when hosts India clash with five-time champions Australia in Chennai, it should be a full house as all tickets have been sold out and we should have a cracker of a game.